uccser/cs-field-guide/text/chapters/en-coding-error-control.md

 You probably wouldn’t be very happy if you bought a book online by entering the ISBN (International Standard Book Number), and the wrong book was sent to you, or if a few days after you ordered it, you got an email saying that the credit card number you entered was not yours, but was instead one that was one digit different and another credit card holder had complained about a false charge.
 Or if you went to the shop to buy a can of drink and the scanner read it as being a more expensive product.
 Sometimes, the scanner won’t even read the barcode at all, and the checkout operator has to manually enter the number into the computer --- but if they don't enter it exactly as it is on the barcode you could end up being charged for the wrong product.
 These are all examples of situations that error control coding can help prevent.

-Barcode numbers, credit card numbers, ISBNs, the NHI (National Health Index, the unique identifier given to all users of the NZ health system), IRD numbers (Inland Revenue Department number for all NZ taxpayers) all have error control coding in them to help reduce the chance of errors.
+Barcode numbers, credit card numbers, bank account numbers, ISBNs, national health and social security numbers and tax numbers all have error control coding in them to help reduce the chance of errors.
 The last digit in each of these numbers is a check digit, which is obtained doing a special calculation on all the other digits in the number.
 If for example you enter your credit card number into a web form to buy something, it will calculate what the 16th digit should be, using the first 15 digits and the special calculation (there are 16 digits in a credit card number).
 If the 16th digit that it expected is not the one you entered, it can tell that there was an error made when the number was entered and will notify you that the credit card number is not valid.

 In this section we will be initially looking at one of the most commonly used barcode number formats used on most products you buy from supermarkets and other shops.
 We will then be having a look at credit card numbers.
 You don’t have to understand *why* the calculations work so well (this is advanced math, and isn’t important for understanding the overall ideas), and while it is good for you to know what the calculation is, it is not essential.
 So if math is challenging and worrying for you, don’t panic too much because what we are looking at in this section isn’t near as difficult as it might initially appear!

 ### Check Digits On Product Barcodes

-{comment}

-The following interactives are to be used in this section once the text is re-written to match.

-{comment end}

-{interactive name="number-generator" type="in-page"}

-{interactive name="checksum-calculator" type="in-page"}

 Most products you can buy at the shop have a barcode on them with a 13 digit global trade item number (referred to as GTIN-13).
 The first 12 digits are the actual identification number for the product, the 13th is the check digit calculated from the other 12.
 Not all barcodes are GTIN-13, there are several others around.
 If the barcode has 13 numbers in it, it is almost certainly GTIN-13.

 {image filename="isbn-barcode.png" alt="An image of a 13 digit barcode"}

-The following spreadsheet checks GTIN-13 barcodes.
+The following interactive checks GTIN-13 barcodes.
 Enter a barcode number into the interactive, and it will tell you whether or not you typed it correctly!
-Start by using the barcode number of a box of 30 cans of coke; “9 300675 036009”.
+Start by using the barcode number “9 300675 036009”.
 What happens if you then change one digit to something else?

 {comment}
+****** interactive to check Barcode (without putting in multipliers) here (or else explanation below on how to calculate code needs to be copied up) {comment end}

+{comment}
-.. xjrm spreadsheet to be replaced with interactive
+spreadsheet to be replaced with interactive

-{comment end}

 <p><a href="static/interactives/ec/isbncreditcardcheckerv2.xlsx">Click here to download the spreadsheet.</a></p>

-{comment}

-.. ajb this widget seems to check ISBN numbers but is described as checking GTIN-13.
-Is this a mistake?
-Should it say “Click to load the barcode calculator”?

 {comment end}

+{panel type="teacher-note" summary="Getting more barcodes"}
+You could bring various packaging that has barcodes on it for the class to evaluate, or bring in photos of barcodes.
+{panel end}

 Have a look for another product that has a barcode on it, such as a food item from your lunch, or a stationery item.
-Your teacher might also bring various packaging that has barcodes on it for you to try.
 Note that some barcodes are a little different.
 Make sure the barcodes that you are using have 13 digits (although you might like to go and find out how the check digit works on some of the other ones).
 Hopefully you will find that the interactive is always able to determine whether or not you typed the barcode correctly!

 One of the following product numbers has one incorrect digit.
-Can you tell which of the products is wrong?
+Can you tell which of the products has had its number typed incorrectly?

 - 9 400550 619775
 - 9 400559 001014
 - 9 300617 013199

-{teacher}
+{panel type="teacher-note" summary="Solution"}
 The last code has a typo in it; it should have been 9 300617 003199.
 Students should be able to detect that it is incorrect, but it isn't possible to work out what the correct value is.

-{teacher end}
+{panel end}

 If you were scanning the above barcodes in a supermarket, the incorrect one will need to be rescanned, and the system can tell that it's a wrong number without even having to look it up.

 You could try swapping barcode numbers with a classmate, but before giving them the number toss a coin, and if it's heads, change one digit of the barcode before you give it to them.
 Can they determine that they've been given an erroneous barcode?

 If one of the digits is incorrect, this calculation will produce a different value to the checksum, and signals an error.
-So single digit errors will always be detected, but what if two digits change --- will that always detect the error?
+So single digit errors will *always* be detected, but what if two digits change --- will that always detect the error?

-{teacher}
+{panel type="teacher-note" summary="Solution"}
 If two digits are changed, the error may go undetected; for example, changing 9 400559 001014 to 6 500559 001014 will still produce a checksum of 4, and appear to match.
 However, it's unlikely that two errors will counteract like this (students can investigate how often that will happen).

-{teacher end}
+{panel end}

 What if the error is in the checksum itself but not in the other digits - will that be detected?

-{teacher}
+{panel type="teacher-note" summary="Solution"}
 Some students might worry that there will be a problem if the checksum changes, but of course if it is typed in incorrectly, it won't match the sum for the other digits, and the error will be detected.

-{teacher end}
+{panel end}

 ### How do check digits protect against common human errors?